FarahLopez-07/Team_14_final_project/README.md

 ### Running the Application
 1. Open GitHub Codespace
-2. Install dependencies using this command in the terminal: `pip install -r requirements.txt`
+2. Install dependencies with `pip install -r requirements.txt` in the terminal
-3. Run Streamlit by using this command in the terminal: `streamlit run app.py --server.address 0.0.0.0 --server.port 8501`
+3. Run Streamlit with `streamlit run app.py --server.address 0.0.0.0 --server.port 8501` in the terminal
 4. Open the app via Codespace UI at port 8501 or by using the URL provided in the terminal

 ## Usage Guide